rebeccatraceyt/WhatTheBlank/TESTING.md

 - Update to the Heads-up display to be more gamer-friendly.
 - Change to Questions and Answers `font-size` in order to maintain readability on all devices
 - Complete overhaul of Home Page to avoid dead space and to make the experience more intuitive.
+- The addition of minutes to the ***time counter* function for better readability.

 [Back to top ⇧](#Blank---Testing)